wangenau/variational_mesh/docs/tutorial.rst

    >>> from pyscf import dft, gto
    >>> from var_mesh import var_mesh

-At next, the water :mod:`mol` object can be created, along with the :mod:`RKS` object for the restricted Kohn-Sham SCF calculation.
+Next, the water :mod:`mol` object can be created, along with the :mod:`RKS` object for the restricted Kohn-Sham SCF calculation.

 .. code-block:: python

    >>> mol = gto.M(atom='O 0 0 0; H 0 0 0.95691; H 0.95691 0 -0.23987')
    >>> mf = dft.RKS(mol)

-Calling the function :func:`var_mesh` and overwriting the existing :class:`Grids` object will create the optimized mesh for the calculation, that can be started afterward.
+Calling the function :func:`var_mesh` and overwriting the existing :class:`Grids` object will create the optimized mesh for the calculation, which can be started afterwards.

 .. code-block:: python